Skryabin-P/DEX-Arbitrage-bot/readme.md

 ## Usage

 The DEX Library provides a convenient way to interact with decentralized exchanges.
-Below are two examples demonstrating how to use the library:
+Below are few examples demonstrating how to use the library:

 1. Example 1: Getting Quotes